 Deterioration of the precious metals inside the oxygen sensor affects the sensors’ ability to give an accurate reading.
 If you put off getting an oxygen sensor replaced, it will eventually damage your catalytic converter, which can be very costly to replace.
 Your best bet is to call a mechanic and get a proper diagnosis.

-- Failing catalytic converter: A catalytic converter helps reduce emissions in the exhaust gases.
-It converts the carbon monoxide and other harmful gases into less harmful emissions.
+- Failing catalytic converter: A catalytic converter helps reduce emissions of exhaust gases.
+It converts carbon monoxide and other harmful gases into less harmful emissions.
 A failing converter will negatively affect your gas mileage and when the damage becomes severe enough, your vehicle won’t go any faster when you push down harder on the gas pedal.

 In most cases, a catalytic converter will not fail if you properly maintain your car.
 A failing converter can be the result of a faulty oxygen sensor that has not been replaced or any other engine efficacy issue.